Computer Information Systems Technology

 CIS 209 : Advanced Web Development

 This is an advanced Web design course emphasizing the use of scripting languages to develop interactive Web sites.
 Upon completion students will be able to create data driven Web sites.
 This course helps prepare students for the Certified Internet Webmaster (CIW) Foundations certification.
 XAMPT is a free web portable server used in this course.
-Offered only in the spring semester.

 Credits